matiasmartin00/crd-todo-items/README.md

 is manually re-applied afterwards.

 ## Contributing

-// TODO(user): Add detailed information on how you would like others to contribute to this project
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 **NOTE:** Run `make help` for more information on all potential `make` targets